210.236.2393 TDominguezRE@gmail.com

 Moving from the Pacific Northwest to San Antonio, Texas

 Seattle and Portland families are making the move to San Antonio in growing numbers.
-The financial case is compelling.
+The financial case is significant.
 The lifestyle adjustment is real.
-Here’s an honest look at both — so you can make the best decision for your family.
+Here’s a look at both so you can make the best decision for your family.

 Why Pacific Northwest Families Are Choosing San Antonio